Carbon News2024 is The Golden Era For Europe’s Renewable Energy: Here's Why

 The year 2023 was the busiest and most dynamic period in Europe’s renewable energy power purchase agreement history.
 Yet, the market is now entering what experts dubbed its ‘Golden Era’.

-Corporate buyers secured 21 TWh/year of green electricity from 10 GW of new projects in the first five months of 2024, maintaining a pace similar to 2023, according to S&P Global Commodity Insights.
+Corporate buyers secured 21 TWh/year of green electricity from 10 GW of new projects in the first five months of 2024, maintaining a pace similar to 2023, according to S&P Global Commodity Insights

 The number of deals increased to 145, compared to 94 in the same period of 2023, indicating more players entering the market.
 The growth was primarily driven by 10.2 TWh/year of wind PPAs in northern Europe and 7.5 TWh/year of solar PPAs, mainly in Spain.

 For the same period, there were three major European M&As targeting energy companies.
-The largest deal involved US-based Energy Capital Partners acquiring British renewable energy firm Atlantica Sustainable Infrastructure, with a transaction value of €7.25 billion.
+The largest deal involved US-based Energy Capital Partners acquiring British renewable energy firm Atlantica Sustainable Infrastructure for $2.56 billion in cash.

 Energy Capital will purchase all Atlantica shares with Atlantica’s largest shareholder, Algonquin Power & Utilities, supporting the deal.
 The transaction is expected to close by early 2025, after which Atlantica will become privately held, delisting from public markets.